Anti-Americanism: Communist critiques

 America was criticised and denounced by Communists such as Mirsaid Sultan-Galiev during the Russian Civil War.
 Galiev particularly emphasised native genocide of America and the institution of slavery.
 American treatment of minority groups such as natives and African-Americans would go on to be a continued point of opposition and criticism to the USA throughout the 20th century.

 The East German regime imposed an official anti-American ideology that was reflected in all its media and all the schools.
 Anyone who expressed support for the West would be investigated by the Stasi.
-The official line followed Lenin's theory of imperialism as the highest and last stage of capitalism, and in Dimitrov's theory of fascism as the dictatorship of the most reactionary elements of financial capitalism.
-The official party line stated that the United States had caused the breakup of the coalition against Hitler.
+The official line followed Vladimir Lenin's theory of imperialism as the highest and last stage of capitalism, and in Dimitrov's theory of fascism as the dictatorship of the most reactionary elements of financial capitalism.
+The official party line stated that the United States had caused the breakup of the coalition against Adolf Hitler.
 It was now the bulwark of reaction worldwide, with a heavy reliance on warmongering for the benefit of the "terrorist international of murderers on Wall Street".
 East Germans were told they had a heroic role to play as a front-line against the Americans.
-However, Western media outlets such as the American Radio Free Europe broadcasts, and West German media may have limited Anti-Americanism.
+However, Western media outlets such as the American Radio Free Europe broadcasts, and West German media may have limited anti-Americanism.
 The official communist media ridiculed the modernism and cosmopolitanism of American culture, and denigrated the features of the American way of life, especially jazz music and rock and roll.